-From "The Late Captain Pierce", after Hawkeye realizes that his dad has been informed of his death and there's a communications blackout so he can't contact him to say it was a paperwork error, he has a breakdown and gives up on everything, going so far as to find a morgue bus and try to desert as a corpse.
-BJ tracks him down to convince him to come back, and as they talk the sound of approaching choppers suddenly comes up.
+In "The Late Captain Pierce", after Hawkeye realizes that his dad has been informed of his "death" and there's a communications blackout so he can't contact him to say it was a paperwork error, he has a breakdown and gives up on everything, going so far as to find a morgue bus and try to desert as a corpse.
+B.J. tracks him down to convince him to come back, and as they talk the sound of approaching choppers suddenly comes up.

 One episode has a visiting doctor flown in to explain the newly invented phosphorus-tipped bullet and how to deal with the grotesque burning damage it leaves in the body.
-Pierce and Hunnicutt lay on the jokes, much to Houlihan's consternation, but to their surprise it's Potter who blows his top at them, but the end of his tirade lets on that there's more than bog-standard frustration at work:
+Pierce and Hunnicutt lay on the jokes, much to Houlihan's consternation, but to their surprise it's Potter who blows his top at them, but the end of his tirade lets on that there's more than just frustration at their wisecracking:

 Potter: Now you tell me this — if people can invent new and better ways of killing each other, why can't someone invent a way to end this... stupid war?!"

 In "Depressing News," the unit gets a massive shipment of tongue depressors.
-When BJ calls it a simple snafu, Hawkeye's awareness of the larger implications behind it (and his disgust and weariness with the same) come bubbling out:
+When B.J. laughs it off as a simple snafu, Hawkeye's awareness of the larger implications behind it (and his disgust and weariness with the same) come bubbling out:

 Potter's storyline in "Old Soldiers", culminating in his toast to his buddies who have passed on at the end of the episode.
 Perhaps the most striking thing is the sight of Winchester moved to tears.

-Mulcahey's sermon in "Blood Brothers", comparing the selflessness of Patrick Swayze's character in the face of learning he has a terminal disease to Mulcahey's own selfish desires in wanting everything to be perfect in the hopes of gaining acknowledgement from a visiting cardinal.
+Father Mulcahy's sermon in "Blood Brothers", comparing the selflessness of Patrick Swayze's character in the face of learning he has a terminal disease to Mulcahy's own selfish desires in wanting everything to be perfect in the hopes of gaining acknowledgement from a visiting cardinal.
 By the end of the sermon he's using "I" instead of "he" to identify himself in the sermon and on the verge of tears.

-And then Cardinal Reardon gets up, hugs Mulcahey and gives him a pat on the back and tells him that he's "a tough act to follow".
+And then Cardinal Reardon gets up, hugs Mulcahy and gives him a pat on the back, and tells him that he's "a tough act to follow".